03k64/gedcom/README.md

 run `cargo build --release`.

-You can then run the compiled binary in one of two ways, either way you need to provide two arguments using the `-i` and `-o` flags.
-The `-i` flag expects an argument consisting of the path to the GEDCOM input file.
-The `-o` flag expects an argument consisting of the path to write the JSON output file.
+You can then run the compiled binary in one of two ways, either way you need to provide an argument using the `-d` flag.
+The `-d` flag expects an argument consisting of the path to a directory containing GEDCOM input files.
+The `-d` flag also specifies the path to write the JSON output files which will be named identically to the corresponding input file but with a `.json` extension.

 ### Option 1

-You can run the binary using `cargo` in development mode using `cargo run -- -i <path/to/input.ged> -o <path/to/desired.json>` or in release mode using
-`cargo run --release -- -i <path/to/input.ged> -o <path/to/desired.json>`.
+You can run the binary using `cargo` in development mode using `cargo run -- -d <path/to/gedcom/directory` or in release mode using `cargo run --release -- -d <path/to/gedcom/directory>`.

 ### Option 2

-You can run the development binary directly using `target/debug/gedcom -i <path/to/input.ged> -o <path/to/desired.json>` or the release binary directly using
+You can run the development binary directly using `target/debug/gedcom -d <path/to/gedcom/directory>` or the release binary directly using `target/release/gedcom -d <path/to/gedcom/directory>`.
-`target/release/gedcom -i <path/to/input.ged> -o <path/to/desired.json>`.

 For the purposes of benchmarking the release binary should be first compiled and then run using Option 2 above to avoid any overhead incurred by running through